 However, the use of these doors as exterior walls are largely absent in more modern construction.
 Think security and energy efficiency, neither of which are qualities of the thin wood and paper.

-But when used as interior dividers, they do well to alter the size and use of various rooms in a home, creating a new space with the simple slide of a divider.
+But when used as interior room dividers, they do well to alter the size and use of various rooms in a home, creating a new space with the simple slide of a Japanese room divider.